mongodb/docs/source/includes/atlas-datalake-output-fields.rst

      * - ``groupId``
        - string
-       - The unique identifier for the project.
+       - Unique identifier of the project.

      * - ``hostnames``
        - array
-       - The list of hostnames assigned to the {+data-lake+}.
+       - List of hostnames assigned to the {+data-lake+}.
 Each string in the array is a hostname assigned to the {+data-lake+}.

      * - ``name``